Volorf/VR-Notifications/README.md

 # How to set up it
-All properties are in a Scriptable Object Asset.
-I found it very useful especially when you tweak values during the design iteration without recomplining the script each time you made changes and you can store diffrent versions of the values while you do the design experiments.
+All properties are in a Scriptable Object Asset called "Notification Settings".

+I found it very useful especially when you tweak values during the design iterations without recomplining the script each time you made changes and you can store diffrent versions of the values while you do the design experiments.

-### How to create ```Notificatation Settings```
+To create `Notification Settings`, go to `Create` / `Create Notification Settings`.

 <img src="Images/create-settings.gif" width="800">

-### How to add the Settings
+ Then drop the asset to the `Notification Manager`.

 <img src="Images/add-settings.gif" width="800">

 # Links